containerbase/base/README.md

 This repository is the source for the Docker Hub image `containerbase/buildpack`.
 Commits to `main` branch are automatically built and published.

+## Apt proxy

+You can pass a custom temporary Apt proxy at build or runtime when installing new packages via `APT_HTTP_PROXY` arg.
+All buildpack tool installer and the `install-apt` command will configure the Proxy for installation and remove it afterwards.

 ## Custom base image

 To use a custom base image with `containerbase/buildpack` checkout [custom-base-image](./docs/custom-base-image.md) docs.